China Investment Development : VOLUNTARY ANNOUNCEMENT BUSINESS UPDATE | MarketScreener

 This announcement is made by China Investment Development Limited (the "Company", and together with its subsidiaries, the "Group") on a voluntary basis.
 The purpose of this announcement is to keep the shareholders and potential investors of the Company informed of the latest business development of the Group.

-Boshang Weigu is a technology company registered in Hangzhou.
-It is mainly engaged in live broadcast e-commerce.
-Its live broadcast e-commerce business has good development prospects and has a high investment value.
-The Company is a company listed on the Main Board of The Hong Kong Stock Exchange Limited (the "Stock Exchange") with sufficient funds for expansion of investment in the field of live broadcast e-commerce and other businesses.
-So, the Company has investment interest in the business of Boshang Weigu.
-The Company agrees to introduce other investors or assist Boshang Weigu in financing, in addition to its own possible investment.
-In addition, both parties agree that, after the easing of COVID-19 pandemic in Hong Kong, the Company will arrange staff to conduct on-site inspection and due diligence on the Boshang Weigu project.
+Huayang New Materials expects to optimize the group's overall finances, expand multi-channel financing, and further improve the original enterprise increments.
+The Company is a listed company on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") and intends to invest in Huayang New Materials and its recommended companies.
+On-site inspection and due diligence must be completed before such investment.
+The Company agrees to introduce other investors or assist Huayang New Materials in financing in addition to its own possible investment.

-The Board is of the view that the strategic cooperation (the "Proposed Cooperation") contemplated under the Letter of Intent, if materialised, will bring new sources of income and to increase the return to the Company and its shareholders in the long run.
+The Company believes that the strategic cooperation (the "Proposed Cooperation") contemplated under the Letter of Intent is in line with the business development strategies and plans of the Group.
+The Board believes that such cooperation with Huayang New Materials represents the new presence in material industry of the Company and a great start for Shanxi Province to expand new business, which can bring new investment profit growth points for the Group.
+In combination with Huayang New Materials to optimize the layout of state-owned capital, the cooperation will quickly bring high investment returns to the Group.
+Therefore, the Board is of the view that this move is in the interest of the Company and shareholders as a whole.
 Further announcement(s) in relation to any update of the Proposed Cooperation will be made by the Company as and when appropriate in accordance with the Rules Governing the Listing of Securities on the Stock Exchange.

 By Order of the Board